HowieDuhzit/.github/.github/README.md

 # Howie Duhzit's Default Community Health Files

-This repository contains default community health files for [@HowieDuhzit](https://github.com/HowieDuhzit) that will be used for all repositories that don't have their own versions of these files.
+This repository contains default community health files for [@HowieDuhzit](https://github.com/HowieDuhzit) that will be used for all my repositories that don't have their own versions of these files.

 ## Project Focus

 **AI Systems • 3D Pipeline Engineering • Enterprise Architecture**

-All templates and guidelines are tailored for projects in these domains, with emphasis on:
+All templates and guidelines are tailored for my projects in these domains, with emphasis on:
 - Enterprise AI agent deployment and automation
 - Industrial 3D workflow optimization
 - Scalable cloud infrastructure and API design

 ## Featured Projects
-nit

 - **[Eliza-Installer](https://github.com/HowieDuhzit/Eliza-Installer)** - Enterprise AI Agent Deployment
 - **[Duhzit-Wit-Tools](https://github.com/HowieDuhzit/Duhzit-Wit-Tools)** - 3D Pipeline Engineering Suite
 - **[Eliza-Character-Gen](https://github.com/HowieDuhzit/Eliza-Character-Gen)** - AI Character Engineering